Sin Limites

-"Sin Limites" is a four track EP recorded by Belgian/Dutch Eurodance band 2 Unlimited.
+"Sin Limites" is a four-track EP recorded by Belgian/Dutch Eurodance group 2 Unlimited.

-Release and reception
+Release

-Sin Limites was released in 1994 as a collectors item in Chile and The U.S.
+Sin Limites was released in 1994 as a collector's item in Chile and the US.

 The EP did not chart in these territories.

 Content

 Sin Limites is a collection of four hits from 2 Unlimited, but all choruses are sung by Anita in Spanish.
 The rap lyrics by Ray were the same as the English version releases of the singles.

 During tours of Spanish speaking countries, Anita would often sing the Spanish versions of the songs.
 One of the most notable concert performances was the 1996 Vina Del Mar show in Chile.

 Track listing

 Hits Sin Limites

 In 1996, following their successful visit to Chile at the Vina Del Mar awards, an unofficial album containing some of 2 Unlimited's biggest hits was released.
 All songs are sung in Spanish by Anita while Ray continues to sing all rap lyrics in English.

-The original English version releases are used on the two mega mixes (tracks 12-13).
+The original English version releases are used on the two megamixes (tracks 12-13).